U.S. flag

 Serious Crime: Any criminal homicide, forcible rape or other sex offenses punishable as a felony, mayhem, kidnapping, aggravated assault, drug trafficking, robbery, larceny or theft punishable as a felony, motor vehicle theft, burglary or breaking and entering, extortion accompanied by threats of violence, and arson punishable as a felony.
 (34 U.S.C. § 11103(14))

 Status Offense: An offense that would not be criminal if committed by an adult.
 (34 U.S.C. § 11103(42)).
-Specific behaviors that constitute a status offense vary by state but commonly include truancy, curfew violations, incorrigibility, running away, and underage possession and/or consumption of alcohol or tobacco.
+Specific behaviors that constitute a status offense vary by state and Tribe but commonly include truancy, curfew violations, incorrigibility, running away, and underage possession and/or consumption of alcohol or tobacco.

 Trauma-informed: Means that there is an understanding of the impact that exposure to violence and trauma have on a young person’s physical, psychological, and physiological development.
 It further recognizes that a young person has been exposed to violence and trauma and is in need of help to recover from the adverse impacts of trauma and provides a response in a manner that resists retraumatization.
 (34 U.S.C. § 11103(40))